kyma-incubator/compass/docs/investigations/graphql-partial-updates/graphql-partial-updates.md

 ## Overview

-This documents describes and compares different approaches to designing partial updates in graphql schema.
-Most of presented approaches have a link to an example they were based on.
+This document describes and compares different approaches to designing partial updates in graphql schema.
+Most of the presented approaches have a link to an example they were based on.

 ## Partial update mutation designs